NI Housing Executive tasks BBA CIT with delivering

 The largest social housing landlord in the UK has commissioned the British Board of Agrément Consultancy Investigation Training (BBA CIT) to conduct the most comprehensive study of its kind into cavity wall insulation.

 1,000 social homes and 300 private homes will be surveyed by BBA CIT at the request of The Northern Ireland Housing Executive.
-Results are expected to be published towards of the end of 2018 following its completion next Summer.
+Results are expected to be published towards the end of 2018 following its completion next Summer.

 Paul Isherwood, the Housing Executive’s Director of Asset Management, said: